Mount Banks Summit Walk in the Blue Mountains

 The Summit

 The top of Mt Banks is very different.
-It is covered with a tall, thriving forest of monkey gums, with a triangulation station erected in the centre.
+It is covered with a tall, thriving forest of gum trees, with a triangulation station erected in the centre.

-Having said that, the views from the path to the summit are absolutely beautiful, and show a different side of the Blue Mountains where not many tourists go.
+That said, the views from the path to the summit are stunning and show a side of the Blue Mountains where not many tourists go.

 Wildlife also thrives at Mount Banks, with wombats, mountain goats and many different types of birds claiming this area as their home.

-Simply look out for the intersection as per the above image, and follow the other trail back to the car park at the picnic area.
+Look for the junction, like in the photo above, and follow the other trail back to the car park at the picnic area.

 The hike to the summit of Mt Banks is one of the many things to do in this part of the Blue Mountains.
 Check out our guide to the Bells Line of Road for a complete list of hikes and sights nearby.

-Mount Banks summit walking track in the Blue Mountains
+The Mount Banks Summit Walk in the Blue Mountains

 4 Comments